DineshhNT/Dinesh-N-T/README.md

 ---

-## 🛠️ Backend Engineering

-⚙️ *Powering innovation from behind the scenes.*
+## 🛠️ Backend Engineering - *Powering innovation from behind the scenes.*

-I engineer efficient and scalable server-side systems using MongoDB, ExpressJS, NodeJS, Supabase, and MySQL.
+⚙️ Engineer efficient and scalable server-side systems using MongoDB, ExpressJS, NodeJS, Supabase, and MySQL.
 My solutions are built to handle complexity with reliability and performance in mind.

 |                                                             MongoDB                                                             |                                                            ExpressJS                                                            |                                                             NodeJS                                                            |                                             Supabase                                            |                                                            MySQL                                                            |
 | :-----------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: |